django-commons/django-typer/doc/source/extensions.rst

 backup logic.
 For instance, lets say we know our site will always run on sqlite and we prefer to just copy the file to backup our database.
 Lets also pretend that it is useful for us to backup the python stack (e.g. requirements.txt) running on our server.
-To do that we can use the composition pattern to add our environment backup routine and override the database routine from the upstream backup app.
+To do that we can use the plugin pattern to add our environment backup routine and override the database routine from the upstream backup app.
 Our app tree now might look like this:

 .. code-block:: text